Mysore district: Economy

+Agriculture

 Agriculture is the backbone of the economy of this district as it is with the rest of India.
-Though the agriculture is highly dependent on the rainfall, the rivers Kaveri and Kabini provide the irrigation needs required for agriculture in this district.
+Though the agriculture is highly dependent on the rainfall, about 45% of the sown area is irrigated.
+The principal means of irrigation are canals from the rivers Kaveri and Kabini rivers and tubewells.
 According to the 2001 census, about 3,25,823 farmers are involved in cultivation in this district.
-In the year 2001–2002, Mysore district yielded a foodgrain production of 608,596 Tonnes which is a contribution of 6.94% of the total food grain production in the state for the year.
+In the year 2001–2002, Mysore district yielded a food grain production of 608,596 Tonnes which is a contribution of 6.94% of the total food grain production in the state for the year.
 Some of the important crops grown here are cotton, grams, groundnut, jowar, maize, ragi, rice, sugarcane, sunflower and tur.
-Horticulture is another area contributing significantly to the economy; especially the palm oil production in H D Kote Taluk.
+Horticulture is another area contributing significantly to the economy.
+The principal fruits by area are banana and mango.
+By production, banana, mango, papaya and sapota are the main fruits.

 Industries

 Industries in Mysore district are mainly concentrated around the cities of Mysore and Nanjangud.
 Karnataka Industrial Areas Development Board (KIADB) has established two industrial estates as Mysore and Nanjangud and established six industrial areas in Mysore district to encourage Industrial Development of the district.
 These are located at Belagola, Belawadi, Hebbal (Electronic City) and Hootagalli of Mysore Industrial estate and the industrial areas Nanjangud and Thandavapura of Nanjangud industrial estate.

-The first major industry to be set up in Mysore with the partnership of the Maharaja of Mysore when Mysore was still an industrially backward district in 1960 was the now defunct Ideal Jawa India Ltd. Motorcycle factory with technical collaboration with Jawa Motors of Czechoslovakia.
+The first major industry to be set up in Mysore with the partnership of the Maharaja of Mysore when Mysore was still an industrially backward district in 1960 was the now defunct Ideal Jawa India Ltd. motorcycle factory with technical collaboration with Jawa Motors of Czechoslovakia.

 Some of the major industries located near Mysore city are: